yhwang0123/revenue_forecast/README.md

 ### Objectives:

-- [x]Using Pandas for data manipulation.
-- [x]Using MatplotLib and/or Seaborn for plotting.
-- [x]Finding and understanding correlations between dataset's variables.
+- [x]Be able to preprocess data for machine learning.
+- [x]Be able to train, apply and evaluate a regression model with real-world data.

 ### Dataset:
 a dataset with more than 50.000 entries provided by the client